privacybydesign/pbdf-website/pages/en/irma-start.md

 re-register.
 All the attributes that you have collected at that stage will be lost.
 This is a hassle.

+At registration you can optionally add an email address.
+It is advised to do so, because via such an email address you can block your registration at the foundation, on the [MyIRMA](/myirma) webpage.
+[Below](#myirma) more information will be given about this.
+Adding an email address is optional, not compulsory.
+If you do not add it, the foundation knows nothing about you except an automatically generated random username.
+You can see this username, after succesful registation, by tapping on "MyIRMA login" in the attributes overview in your IRMA app.

+When you choose to associate an email address to your account, please use an address that actually belongs to you --- and to no-one else --- and that you will be able to use for a longer period of time.
+You will immediately receive an email message at this address with a link for confirmation.
+In this way it is checked that the email address is under your control.

+In exceptional cases the email address may be used to contact you about usage of IRMA.
+The address is not shared with anyone else.

 #### 1.3.
 Personalisation with your email address

-The email address that you submit upon registration kan now be loaded into your IRMA app on your phone.
-After the previous registration steps, in which you have chosen your email address and PIN code, you will receive a link (webaddress) by email.
-Via this link you log into your MyIRMA account.
-At that stage your registration is confirmed.
+The email address that you possibly submit upon registration can now be loaded into your IRMA app on your phone.
+After the previous registration steps, in which you have chosen your PIN code and email address, you will receive a link (webaddress) by email.
+By clicking on this link and following subsequent instructions, your email address will be added as attribute in your IRMA app.

 When you go in a webbrowser to the webaddress in this link (received by email), you will see an "Email Issue" button.
 It illustrates how